Contact this organisation

 The Arakan Project has been engaged in research-based advocacy since 1999.
 It started as a project under the umbrella of two Thailand-based NGOs, Images Asia and Forum-Asia.
 In 2005, the Arakan Project was established as an independent NGO.

-The Arakan Project is a member of the International detention Coalition (IDC) and the Asia-Pacific Refugee Rights Network (APRRN) – Chris Lewa has been elected Deputy-Chair of the APRRN Working Group on Statelessness since 2012.
+The Arakan Project is a member of the International detention Coalition (IDC) and a Steering Committee member of the Asia-Pacific Refugee Rights Network (APRRN) – Chris Lewa has been elected Chair of the APRRN Working Group on Statelessness since 2016.